Doberman Deka: Plot summary

 The protagonist is Joji Kano (加納 錠治, Kanō Jōji), a detective employed by the Tokyo Metropolitan Police Department's special crimes division, which handles serious criminal cases.
 His gun of choice is a customized .44 Magnum-caliber Ruger Blackhawk.
 Kano's harsh methods are the subject to criticism by the media, but he does not mind the reputation at all.
 While Kano has no pity for serious criminals, he holds a respect for children and elderly people, as well as former criminals who want to reform themselves for their prior misconducts.

 At the beginning of the manga, the only members of the Special Crimes Division were Kano himself and Superintendent Hiroshi Nishitani (西谷 博, Nishitani Hiroshi), but they would gradually be joined by additional members such as Detective Tetsuji Miyatake (宮武 鉄二, Tetsuji Miyatake), a gang specialist who was transferred to Shinjuku from Osaka; female detective Ryuko Mimori (三森 竜子, Mimori Ryūko); and from the United States, female detective Judy Terao (ジュディー寺尾).
 While the series started with a hardboiled atmosphere, it gradually became more light-hearted as it progressed.

 Production

 Buronson got the idea for Doberman Deka from the film Dirty Harry.
 When Doberman Deka was chosen to end serialization in a few months due to low rankings in the Weekly Shōnen Jump reader surveys, rookie Kazuhiko Torishima was assigned as its editor.
 Believing that Shinji Hiramatsu was good at action but bad at drawing women, Torishima gave him an issue of the actor and idol magazine Myojo and told him to model the face of a new policewoman character after that of the most popular idol at the time, Ikue Sakakibara.
-After which, Doberman Deka jumped from around thirteenth in the reader rankings to third.
+After which, Doberman Deka jumped from around seventeenth in the reader rankings to third.